PDegenPortnoy/family_tree/README.md

  * Divorce is not implemented, but would be supported.
 People can end their marriage, marry to another, and produce offspring
  * I chose to hide the edit person functionality at this point.
+ * The part of this exercise with which I am not satisfied is how relationships are created.
+The Person model is fat so that a person bears the responsibility of getting married and having a child, both of which create the necessary Relationship object.
+However, it may have been cleaner to do something like `Couple.create(@partner_a, @partner_b)`.
+It seemed just as valid to say `@partner_a.marry(@partner_b)`.
+That Person-centric perspective made more sense when having offspring. `Offspring.create(@parent,@child)` was decidedly less satisfying than `@parent.has_child('child_name', birthdate)`.
+So, I decided to stay with a domain model that seemed more logical to me than stick with the canonical usage of the Relationship hierarchy and RESTful routes for creating relationships

 ## Known Issues
  * Through the "parent" link, you can create more than two parents, though that's not possible when